Rade58/next-postgres-playground/README.md

 **NOW WHEN WE USE `useSession` HOOK ACROSS OUR APP, ACROSS ALL OF OUR COMPONENTS, WE CAN OBTAIN SESSION OF SIGNED IN USER**

-WE CAN NOW START DEVELOPMENT SERVER AND PLAY AROUND BY CREATING SOME POSTS
+WE CAN NOW START DEVELOPMENT SERVER AND PLAY AROUND BY CREATING SOME POSTS (WE NEED TO BE AUTHENTICATED USER TO DO THAT)

 ```
 yarn dev